MikeHongyuanFan/lianV3/backenddjango/FrontendDocument/ApplicationAPIUseCases_Part1.md

   }
   ```

 ## 3. Create Application with Cascade API

 ### API Details
 - **Endpoint**: `/api/applications/create-with-cascade/`
 - **HTTP Method**: `POST`
 - **Authentication Required**: Yes
+- **Note**: This endpoint points to the same implementation as the regular create endpoint (`/api/applications/`).
+The cascade functionality is implemented in the ApplicationCreateSerializer.create method.

 ### Use Cases